 And what’s it for?
 It’s designed to protect you financially if you’re unable to work for medical reasons, especially if you end up being off for a long time.
 This type of cover can provide more sufficient, longer-term protection than employer or statutory sick pay, for example.
 It also means not having to turn to savings, other assets, or other sources of income if you become unable to work – an alternative which lots of people don’t have or, for those that do, is unlikely to be sustainable long-term.

 What’s the risk if I don’t have income protection?

-If you don’t have income protection, you’re living with the risk of being unable to keep up with the cost of life if you lose your income through illness or injury.
-Obviously this risk will be different per person, depending on your individual circumstances – in particular, on what financial commitments and dependents you have.
-How long you end up being unable to work and what financial impact that could potentially have on you also plays a part.
+If you don’t have income protection insurance, you’re living with the risk of being unable to keep up with the cost of life if you lose your income through illness or injury.
+Obviously this risk will be different per person, depending on your individual circumstances – like what financial commitments and dependents you have.
+How long you end up being unable to work and what financial impact that could have on you also plays a part.